- We advise you to exercise normal safety precautions in Ireland.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Ireland is not a party to the Schengen Agreement.
 Contact the nearest Embassy or Consulate of Ireland for the most up to date information.

+Australians wishing to work in Ireland must hold a valid work permit; there is no longer a separate category for spouses or dependants.
 It is not possible for an Australian Working Holiday Visa Holder in Ireland to switch over to a work permit until the completion of the full year of the Working Holiday Visa.

 People travelling directly to or from a country outside the European Union (EU) who are carrying 10,000 Euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers' cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.